SharaNara/SharaNara.github.io/pages/lunarbot.md

 This page will eventually be updated with more information, such at change logs, etc..
 You can add LunarBot to your server [here](/lunarbot/invite).

+UPDATE: LunarBot is currently not operational.
+I am unsure of how I want to move forward, and I am also working on a new bot framework.